 |September 1 to December 31||January 15 of the following year|

-You are required to pay 100 percent of the total of your prior year’s taxes or 90 percent of current year’s taxes.
+You are required to pay 100 percent of the total of your prior year’s taxes or 90 percent of the current year’s taxes.
 If you make over $150,000 in self-employment income, you must pay 110 percent of last year’s taxes.

 If you didn’t owe taxes last year, you aren’t required to make estimated tax payments.
 However, it is a good idea to pay estimated taxes so you don’t have a large bill at tax time that you are unprepared to pay.

 If this is your first time earning self-employment income, you can estimate your yearly income based on your weekly earnings.
 Use this simple tool to calculate your estimated payment.